andracs/bridging-sustainability/README.md

-# Bridging sustainability and digital development - the book
+# Bridging sustainability and digital development

+The manuscript for the book.